Doubly isogenous curves of genus two with a rational action of $D_6$: The 2 -torsion and unramified elementary abelian 2 -covers

-Each such Prym can be written in the form $e y^2 = x(x-1)(x-\lambda)$ for certain values of $e$ and $\lambda$.
-A straightforward computation gives the information in Table~\ref{table:lambdas}, which specifies the values of $\lambda$ and $e$ for the Prym we are considering.
-The Prym varieties fall into orbits under the action of $\Aut D_{u,c}\cong D_6$, and in Table~\ref{table:lambdas} we group the data by orbit.
+Each $F_{i,j}$ can be written in the form $e y^2 = x(x-1)(x-\lambda)$ for certain values of $e$ and~$\lambda$.
+A straightforward computation gives the information in Table~\ref{table:lambdas}, which specifies the values of $\lambda$ and $e$ for each Prym $F_{i,j}$.
+These Pryms fall into orbits under the action of $\Aut D_{u,c}\cong D_6$, and in Table~\ref{table:lambdas} we group the data by orbit.
 There is one orbit of size~$6$, and there are three of size~$3$.

 We also calculate the $j$-invariants of the elliptic curves in each orbit:

 We note that $j_6$ can also be expressed in terms of $r$; we have $j_6 = -16 (r-27)^2 / r$.